RCOSDP/weko/docs/community/channels.rst

 Invenio Developer Forum
 ~~~~~~~~~~~~~~~~~~~~~~~
-Monday afternoons at 16:00 CET/CEST time we meet physically at CERN and
+Monday afternoons at 16:00 CET/CEST time we meet physically at National Institute
-virtually over videoconference to discuss interesting development topics.
+of Informatics and virtually over videoconference to discuss interesting development
+topics.

 You can join our Monday forums from anywhere via videoconference.
 Here the
 steps: